Abandonware and Copyright

 Teresa defines Abandonware as programs more than two full revision numbers old (e.g., Windows 95, Mac OS 7.x [Mac OS 9.x is still current], Photoshop 4, Word 6) or more than seven years old.
 Her petition asks software manufacturers to release Abandonware as freeware for the benefit of those using older computer that cannot run the latest operating systems and programs.

-The goal of the Abandonware project is to allow free copying and distribution of long-discontinued software, but "without any warranty of usability, offer of support, or included documentation."
-Once an abandoned program was liberated to freeware status, anyone would be allowed to copy and distribute it.
+The goal of the Abandonware project is to allow free copying and distribution of long-discontinued software, but “without any warranty of usability, offer of support, or included documentation.”
+Once an abandoned program is liberated to freeware status, anyone would be allowed to copy and distribute it.

 Abandonware and Copyright